rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 # Writing rspamd rules

-In this tutorial, I describe how to create new rules for rspamd both lua and regexp ones.
+In this tutorial, I describe how to create new rules for rspamd - both Lua and regexp rules.

 ## Introduction

-Rules are the essential part of spam filtering system and rspamd ships with some prepared rules.
-However, if you run your own system you might want to have your own rules for better spam filtering or better false positives rate.
-Rules are usually written in `lua` language, where you specify both custom logic and generic regular expressions.
+Rules are the essential part of a spam filtering system and rspamd ships with some prepared rules by default.
+However, if you run your own system you might want to have your own rules for better spam filtering or a better false positives rate.
+Rules are usually written in `Lua`, where you can specify both custom logic and generic regular expressions.

 ## Configuration files

-Since rspamd is shipped with internal rules it is a good idea to store your custom rules and configuration in some separate file to avoid clash with the pre-built rules that might change from version to version.
-There are some possibilities for these purposes:
+Since rspamd ships with its own rules it is a good idea to store your custom rules and configuration in separate files to avoid clashing with the default rules which might change from version to version.
+There are some possibilities to achieve this:

-- Local rules in lua should be stored in the file named `${CONFDIR}/lua/rspamd.local.lua` where `${CONFDIR}` is the directory where your configuration files are placed (e.g. `/etc/rspamd` or `/usr/local/etc/rspamd` for some systems)
+- Local rules in Lua should be stored in the file named `${CONFDIR}/lua/rspamd.local.lua` where `${CONFDIR}` is the directory where your configuration files are placed (e.g. `/etc/rspamd`, or `/usr/local/etc/rspamd` for some systems)
 - Local configuration that **adds** options to rspamd should be placed in `${CONFDIR}/rspamd.conf.local`
 - Local configuration that **overrides** the default settings should be placed in `${CONFDIR}/rspamd.conf.override`

-Lua local configuration can be used for both override and extending:
+Lua local configuration can be used to both override and extend:

-rspamd.lua:
+`rspamd.lua`:

 ~~~lua
 config['regexp']['symbol'] = '/some_re/'
 ~~~

-rspamd.local.lua:
+`rspamd.local.lua`:

 ~~~lua
 config['regexp']['symbol1'] = '/other_re/' -- add 'symbol1' key to the table
 config['regexp']['symbol'] = '/override_re/' -- replace regexp for 'symbol'
 ~~~

-For the configuration rules you can take a look at the following examples:
+For configuration rules you can take a look at the following examples:

-rspamd.conf:
+`rspamd.conf`:

 ~~~ucl
 var1 = "value1";